PazilatNur/stock-analysis/README.md

 Pros:
 - The code works faster and saves me time, so I can review my results as soon as possible.
-- The refactored code making sure each of my calculated elements are stay unified aas my ticker index.
+- The refactored code making sure each of my calculated elements are stay unified as my ticker index.